 8:30 - 10:00 | SESSION 5: MaaS Framework, Part 2: Principles of Viable Models

 Continuing the discussion from Part 1, focusing on driving a consensus toward the key principles of a MaaS framework and how to integrate them into the operating model.

 10:30 - 12:00 | SESSION 6: Making MaaS, Part 1: Payment for Seamless Mobility

 The payment industry established and adopted operating standards to ensure interoperability - mostly through a cooperative self-governance approach.
 What can MaaS learn and leverage from them?
 How do we bring the right actors together to achieve the same outcome while allowing market competition and inclusive services?
 Certain threads run through the fabric of traditional consumer, and mobility, payment services: account management, transaction processing, reconciliation, etc. Determining the financial model requires knowing complex variables such as infrastructure resources (capital outlay), value proposition, booking channel, trip-type, customer segments and stakeholders.
 This session dives into MaaS payment system requirements, with discussion on we can re-use and re-purpose, and what we may have to re-invent.

 12:00 - 1:00 | LUNCH

-A wrap-up discussion of what we heard at this event and a look at MaaS America's proposed 2020 program and what delegates suggest it should prioritize to best advance a MaaS ecosystems that advance the American form of mobility.
+A wrap-up discussion of what we heard at this event and a look at MaaS America's proposed 2020 program and what MaaS America should prioritize to advance a MaaS ecosystems that supports the American form of mobility.